-While the SMS Command Descriptor is optional, you must start the SMS command with the # symbol for the system to accept the command.
+-eJ While the SMS Command Descriptor is optional, you must start the SMS command with the # symbol for the system to accept the command.

-6.3.2: SMS Confirmation Message Format
+6.3.3: SMS Confirmation Message Format

 After an SMS command is executed, the system can return a confirmation SMS message to the sender.
-This message includes the HA unit's descriptor and the command that was sent.
+This message includes the descriptor of the HA unit or PGM and the command that was sent.
 For further information on how to enable this feature, see 10.7.5: SMS Confirmation.